Men’s Discussion Group, “About Desire”

 Desire, such a natural life force, is often a confusing phenomenon.
 On the one hand, unmanaged, excessive desire leads to many social problems: alcohol and drugs, sexual deviance and addiction, unstable family relationships, and more.
 To counteract that trend, people have tried to “give up” desire… as if that were possible.
 Desire is the engine that drives us to smell a flower, enjoy a child, learn and perfect a skill or sport.

-This book is a novel that tells a story illustrating Badiou’s philosophical perspectives on love.
-There will be 5 sessions, costing $125 for all 5.
+This book is written by a psychologist who writes about the issues that commonly plague men. a novel that tells a story illustrating Badiou’s philosophical perspectives on love.
+There will be 6 sessions, costing $150 for all 6.

 Book most recently read: